-CELA has undertaken detailed research into the children’s environmental health issues for over twenty years.
+CELA has undertaken detailed research into children’s environmental health issues for over twenty years.
 This work has included extensive secondary research to summarize the scientific evidence about greater risks to children from environmental exposures as well as research and advocacy in many areas of legal and policy analysis.

 Our Environmental Standard-Setting and Children’s Health Report involved a detailed review of whether the law adequately protected children.
 This work led to the creation of the Canadian Partnership for Children’s Health and Environment (CPCHE).
 CELA has researched, authored, or co-authored many of CPCHE’s publications.
 This foundational work is gathered here with links provided to many areas of related work.

 A collaborative initiative, led by the Canadian Partnership for Children’s Health and Environment (CPCHE).
 RentSafe aims to improve knowledge, capacity, and responsiveness within the health and social services sectors to better address housing-related health risks.
 View our RentSafe page for details about CELA’s work on this project and RentSafe.ca.

 Radon is the leading cause of lung cancer in Canada among non-smokers and a serious and under-appreciated public health issue.

 View our Radon page for more information on CELA’s analysis of radon law and policy across Canada and our related advocacy and outreach efforts.

 The Healthy Retrofits project addresses opportunities for improved integration of children’s environmental health issues into energy efficiency retrofit programs.
 CELA conducted a baseline assessment and worked with CPCHE to create educational resources.
 View the report and associated outreach materials here.